turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 end
 ```

-Refresh the page and boom: `undefined method 'save'` for an `Idea` instance.
+Refresh the page and boom, we get the error message `undefined method 'save'` for an `Idea` instance.

 ##### Defining Save